vnscriptkid/system-design-concepts/databases/10-indexing-q.md

 - Multiple indexes available, optimizer will choose the best one
     - How?
     - Can we force the optimizer to use a specific index?
+- SQL execution order: WHERE, GROUP BY, HAVING, ORDER BY, LIMIT